 A Coromandel Cabinet on a Stand

-A stunning carved ebony cabinet belonging to a very small group of ebony furniture that was made for local Dutch VOC officials in South India, the Coromandel Coast, Batavia and Ceylon (present-day Sri Lanka) in the second half of the seventeenth century (Terwen-de Loos 1985; Veenendaal 1985; Jaffer 2001; and Veenendaal 2014).
-This group of furniture is characterised by low relief carving with vegetal motifs, the blending of Christian and local imagery, the use of solid ebony for the turned, carved, or openwork elements, and plaques, combined with twist-turned components which were common in contemporary European furniture.
+A striking carved ebony cabinet belonging to a very small group of ebony furniture made for local Dutch VOC officials in South India, the Coromandel Coast, Batavia and Ceylon (present-day Sri Lanka) in the second half of the seventeenth century (Terwen-de Loos 1985; Veenendaal 1985; Jaffer 2001; and Veenendaal 2014).
+This group of furniture is characterised by low relief carving with vegetal motifs, a blending of Christian and local imagery, the use of solid ebony for the turned, carved, or openwork elements, plaques, and twist-turned components which were common in contemporary European furniture.

 When open, the interior of the cabinet reveals its architectural form, with banks of drawers surrounding a central cupboard door which opens to the right.
 The door has two carved columns and a capital, further emphasising the architectural form of the cabinet.
 The top drawer is flanked on each side with three arched niches.
 While the interior sides of the cabinet doors are plain, the exterior of the cabinet and the fronts of the drawers are defined by the same delicate low-relief carving.
 The decoration of the exterior sides consists of a central field with two concentric scalloped medallions featuring vegetal scrolls in two-fold symmetry.
 These forms are known in Sinhala as liya væla and form the basis for much of the decorative repertoire used in Ceylonese and South Indian carving (Coomaraswamy 1956, pp. 98– 99).

 Made by highly skilled, local craftsmen, and influenced by contemporary European elements, this early example is rare.
 The Ceylonese imagery across the carving suggests that it was most likely made in Sri Lanka or South India.
 It is likely that artisans would have travelled between the two regions (Veenendaal 1985, p.
 24).
-Ebony cabinets on stands from this early period are very seldom found, as opposed to the more numerous contemporary chairs and settees, or smaller two-door table cabinets and caskets (Veenendaal 2014, p.
+Compared to ebony chairs and smaller two-door table cabinets and caskets from this period, ebony cabinets on stands are seldomly found (Veenendaal 2014, p.
 41).